changhoonhahn/provabgs/README.md

   ensemble slice Markov Chain Monte Carlo (MCMC) sample.
 - a neural network emulator (Kwon *et al.* in prep)  for the SPS model that enables accelerated inference.
 Full posteriors of the 12 SPS parameters can be derived in ~10 minutes.
-(The emulator only works for galaxies from 0 < z < 0.5)
+The emulator is currently designed for galaxies from 0 < z < 0.6.

 For further details on the PROVABGS SED modeling framework, see [Hahn *et al* (2022)](https://arxiv.org/abs/2202.01809)